// Matthew D. FRGS

 Matthew also spent nearly 20 years as a lawyer in private practice, where he successfully defended remote area operators in leading international "Duty of Care" cases.
 He was the lead Partner at an international law firm heading up the outdoor activity, adventure travel and expedition sectors team, acting for those who suffered disasters in remote areas.
 Matthew acted for many of the leading remote area operators and expedition companies, as well as advising and consulting for exploration companies internationally.
 He has significant experience in dealing with disasters, from training clients, responding as part of a crisis response team, dealing with the media in the aftermath of incidents, advising clients and handling cases through high profile remote area related coroners inquests to the litigation that ensues.
 Matthew was recognised by peers, clients and legal directories as a leader in his field.

 He has delivered training for many of the Travel sector and outdoor governing bodies from MLTA, BMC, ABTA to name a few.
-He has also lectured to the mineral exploration sector and had articles published in both outdoor and exploration sector publications.
+He has also lectured to the mineral exploration sector (including governing bodies) in the UK and overseas and had articles published in both outdoor and exploration sector publications.
 Matthew also has many years training clients in legal procedure and courtroom skills.